AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-agent-install.md

 ![AD FS audit logs](./media/active-directory-aadconnect-health-requirements/adfsaudit.png)

+> [!WARNING]
-> [AZURE.WARNING] If you have a group policy that is disabling AD FS auditing then the Azure AD Connect Health Agent will not be able to collect information.
+> If you have a group policy that is disabling AD FS auditing then the Azure AD Connect Health Agent will not be able to collect information.
 Ensure that you don’t have a group policy that may be disabling auditing.

 [//]: # (Start of Agent Proxy Configuration Section)